 Chapter 5 provides information on the submission of waiver requests, including appropriate justifications.
 Certain waivers must be submitted in advance of the application deadline.
+All waiver requests must be submitted using the following link:

 2.2 Local Governments- Notice and Opportunity to Comment